BerkeleyLab/Zest/README.md

 # Zest

-This directory will hold the schematics and associated files (but not the layout) for the the Zest board, an FMC-ish mezzanine board designed for LLRF and related applications.
+This directory will hold the schematics and associated files (but not the layout) for the original Zest board, an FMC-ish mezzanine board designed for LLRF and related applications.
 Before its release as Open Hardware, it was known as the LCLS-II LLRF Digitizer Board, currently Rev. 1.1.
 It is in gschem format; to work with it you need [gschem](http://wiki.geda-project.org/geda:gaf) installed.